rnajena/corfusi/README.md

 ![Simplified visualization of the update of the secA gene in strain 11DD0261.](pics/secA.png)
 ***Figure 2: Simplified visualization of the update of the secA gene in strain 11DD0261.*** <br>
-The secA gene of the short-read assembly was aligned with high similarity (90% < similarity < 100%) to the hybrid assembly, but contains mismatches or gaps.
-In contrast, the hybrid assembly carries two genes named secA_1 and secA_2 in the region where ``BLAST`` aligned the short-read CDS.
-Consequently, as mentioned above, the sequence was updated and the annotation of the corrected assembly revealed a complete secA gene.
-In addition, this example demonstrates the ability of ``cORFusi`` to include the reverse complement of the sequence when necessary.
+The secA gene of the short-read assembly aligns with high similarity (90% < similarity < 100%) to the hybrid assembly, but the alignment contains mismatches or gaps.
+In contrast, the hybrid assembly carries two genes named secA_1 and secA_2 in the region where ``BLAST`` aligns the short-read CDS.
+As described above, the sequence is updated and the annotation of the corrected assembly reveals a complete secA gene.
+In addition, this example demonstrates the ability of ``cORFusi`` to incorporate the reverse complement of the sequence if necessary.

 ![Simplified visualization of the update of the atpF gene in strain 15DD0234.](pics/atpF.png)
 ***Figure 4: Simplified visualization of the update of the atpF gene in strain 15DD0234.*** <br>
-The atpF gene of the short-read assembly was aligned with high similarity (90% < similarity < 100%) to the hybrid assembly, but contains mismatches or gaps.
-In contrast, the hybrid assembly carries two genes named atpF_1 and atpF_2 in the region where ``BLAST`` aligned the short-read CDS.
-Consequently, as mentioned above, the sequence was updated and the annotation of the corrected assembly revealed a complete atpF gene.
+The atpF gene of the short-read assembly aligns with high similarity (90% < similarity < 100%) to the hybrid assembly, but the alignment contains mismatches or gaps.
+In contrast, the hybrid assembly carries two genes named atpF_1 and atpF_2 in the region where ``BLAST`` aligns the short-read CDS.
+As described above, the sequence is updated and the annotation of the corrected assembly reveals a complete atpF gene.